 Side zipper catches

-When Marmot re-did their element-themed performance sleeping bag line with the new Phase series of sleeping bags, they certainly didn't hold anything back as far as quality was concerned.
+When Marmot re-designed their element-themed performance backpacking sleeping bag line with the new Phase series of sleeping bags, they did not hold anything back as far as quality was concerned.
 The result produced some of the highest quality and overall performing bags currently on the market.
 Both the Marmot Phase 20

 and Phase 30

-are top-notch bags.
-The Phase uses high-quality down fill and some of the lightest weight shell fabrics you can find in an effort to produce some of the lightest and most compressible bags (for their warmth) currently available.
-An added bonus is that the bag offers an exceptionally well-designed hood and sports some of silkiest feeling internal fabrics we've tested.
+are top-notch models.
+The Phase uses high-quality down fill and some of the lightest weight shell fabrics you can find, which equates to one of the lightest and most compressible bags (for their warmth) currently available.
+A bonus is that the bag offers an exceptionally well-designed hood and sports some of silkiest feeling internal fabrics we've tested.

 Best Bang for the Buck